How do I import records from EndNote?

 - On the left side of the window, select “Templates” under “Bibliography”.

 - On the right side of the window, click the “Reference Types >” button and select “Journal Article”.
 The view will scroll to the “Journal Article” section.

-- Insert the following line (copy-paste it from this web page to avoid any mistakes) anywhere between the line starting with TY and the end of the Journal Article section (right after KW and before L4 should be the most appropriate spot):
+- Confirm that the following line appears in the template (or copy-paste it from this web page to avoid any mistakes) anywhere between the line starting with TY and the end of the Journal Article section (right after KW and before L4 should be the most appropriate spot):

 L1 - `File Attachments|`

 - Now go to the File menu and select Save.